 New proposals which would give Arabs and Palestinians in the occupied West Bank and Gaza Strip, public services on a level equal with residents of Israel have been denounced by Israeli opposition leaders and local West Bank officials.

-New proposals which would give Arabs and Palestinians in the occupied West Bank and Gaza Strip, public services on a level equal with residents of Israel have been denounced by Israeli opposition leaders and local West Bank officials.
+Background: New proposals which would give Arabs and Palestinians in the occupied West Bank and Gaza Strip, public services on a level equal with residents of Israel have been denounced by Israeli opposition leaders and local West Bank officials.
 The proposals, which came as a surprise, were announced on Sunday (14 August) by the Prime Minister, Mr. Begin, following a Cabinet meeting.
 Mr. Begin said the Government intended to grant inhabitants of the territories equal rights, the same as those enjoyed by the residents of the State of Israel.

 Reaction from the Soviet Union was also hostile.
 The official news agency said the Israeli decision can only be regarded as another step along the road to the annexation of the Israeli-occupied Arab territories, which it said the Israelis have no right.
 A spokesman from the Arab League said they would protest to the United Nations and Palestinian guerrilla groups said they would step up commando attacks in Israel.